Make This Gorgeous Floral Pumpkin So Your Home Will Feel Like Fall All Year

 Add dried flowers to a faux pumpkin to create a pretty fall centerpiece.
-This project looks complicated, but it's so easy that you'll be finished in minutes!
+This craft project looks complicated, but it's so easy that you'll be finished in minutes!
 We used a mix of strawflowers in classic fall hues like crimson, orange, and yellow.
 We found dried strawflowers online but they're also available at most garden centers or greenhouses.
 Using a faux pumpkin and dried flowers that can last for years means this beautiful piece of decor is reusable.
 Finish this no-carve pumpkin decoration with a real stem—it adds the perfect natural touch.

 - Faux Pumpkin